 We are pleased that you are interested in learning more about the University of Michigan's Infectious Diseases Fellowship Program.
 The Division of Infectious Diseases at the University of Michigan was founded in 1967.
 Since then, it has become recognized nationally for its exemplary record of patient care, research, and teaching.
 Currently, the division consists of 40 faculty.
 The division provides both research-oriented and clinical training, allowing fellows to develop as physician-scientists and/or clinical infectious diseases consultants.
 We value flexibility, and the learning experiences are designed to meet the individual goals of each fellow.

 Divisional training activities occur at both Michigan Medicine and the nearby Veterans Affairs Ann Arbor Healthcare System.
-Michigan Medicine is consistently ranked among the top hospitals in the nation, and was ranked number six by U.S. News and World Report for 2019-2020 and number five in the country and fifteen in the world by Newsweek.
+Michigan Medicine is consistently ranked among the top hospitals in the nation, and was ranked number five by U.S. News and World Report for 2019-2020 and number five in the country and fifteen in the world by Newsweek.
 The Department of Internal Medicine consists of over 800 dedicated faculty members.
 At both institutions, fellows are taught exclusively by full-time members of the Infectious Diseases faculty, and fellows have the opportunity to follow patients seen as inpatient consultations in the outpatient setting.